joliencremers/joliencremers.github.io/IPC.md

 - van der Lans, R.M, **Cremers, J.**, Klugkist, I. & Zwart, R. (in press).
 How you say what you say: Teachers' interpersonal relations and their instructional quality. *Studies in Educational Evaluation*. [[Full-text]](https://doi.org/10.1016/j.stueduc.2020.100902)

-Application of a PN mixed-effects model toinvestigate the association between teacher-student interpersonal relations and instructional expertise.
+Application of a PN mixed-effects model to investigate the association between teacher-student interpersonal relations and instructional expertise.

 #### Cylindrical models